qianqian121/nd013/project_03_behavioral_cloning/writeup.md

 ####2.
 Attempts to reduce overfitting in the model

-The training output - loss and accuracy is very different than MNIST and traffic sign projects.
+The training output - loss and accuracy is very different from MNIST and traffic sign projects.
 I noticed that loss can keep decreasing but accuracy will keep around 0.25f for my model.
 But the vehicle drives ok on the track.

 But I did realize that for a normal driving around the track, the straight track frames is much more than the curves.
 This will cause the model overfit for the straight line images.
 I added more frames to the training set if abs(steering_angle) is larger than 0.2.
 Adding more curve data sets to ensure that the model was not overfitting (model.py line 142-147).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.